Buildstarted/buildstarted.com/_posts/2010-09-20-mvc-3s-ivalidatableobject.md

 }
 </code></pre>

-<p>This particular method is only called after all other validations have passed.
-If you have any DataAnnotations attributes such as [Required] or [StringLength] on your properties that fail then your Validate implementation will not be called.</p>
+This particular method is only called after all other validations have passed.
+If you have any DataAnnotations attributes such as [Required] or [StringLength] on your properties that fail then your Validate implementation will not be called.

-<p>The order of operations for the IValidatableObject to get called:</p>
+The order of operations for the IValidatableObject to get called:

 <ol>
 <li>Property attributes</li>